WeaselMicu/Comment-Bot/README.md

 The goal of AnecbotalNYT is to find interesting anecdotes from the NYT comments made on NYTimes.com and make them more visible to people tweeting about those stories on Twitter.
 The hope is that some of the more thoughtful personal stories and opinions that people make in the comments can be interesting and engaging content on Twitter as well.

-[Nick Diakopoulos](http://www.nickdiakopoulos.com) [@ndiakopoulos](http://www.twitter.com/ndiakopoulos) is the author of AnecbotalNYT, but the bot itself tweets autonomously once run.
+[Nick Diakopoulos](http://www.nickdiakopoulos.com) [@ndiakopoulos](http://www.twitter.com/ndiakopoulos) from the Computational Journalism Lab at the University of Maryland is the author of AnecbotalNYT.
+The bot itself tweets autonomously once run.
 There is no editional human filtering or oversight of the bot.

-#####Input Data
+####Input Data
 **Provenance**
 - Data is drawn directly from the [NYT Community API](http://developer.nytimes.com/docs/community_api/The_Community_API_v3/) and consists of the raw comment text as well as some of the metadata of the comment such as the user name and location.
 Other data that the bot uses as input comes from Twitter.